SharePoint/sp-dev-docs/docs/general-development/how-to-create-report-renderers-for-performancepoint-services-in-sharepoint.md

 The following procedures and code examples are based on the **SampleReportRenderer** class from the [custom objects sample](http://msdn.microsoft.com/library/af021d52-7562-4e7a-9de4-e1fc5784a59d%28Office.15%29.aspx).
 The renderer renders a table and populates it with values received from a linked filter.
-For the complete code for the class, see  [Code example: Create a renderer for custom PerformancePoint Services reports in SharePoint Server 2013](#bk_example).
+For the complete code for the class, see  [Code example: Create a renderer for custom PerformancePoint Services reports in SharePoint](#bk_example).